summerxchen/Chen2026_Task-similarity-frontal-cortex/README.md

 - TimeA: Time used to calculate the PSTHs.

-  TimeA.binsize: binsize to calcualte PSTHs (ms).
+  TimeA.binsize: binsize to calculate PSTHs (ms).

   TimeA.time: time points aligned to sample onset (s).